teemu-u/create-esu-license/README.md

-# Create ESU licenses for Azure Arc resources
+# Create ESU licenses for Azure Arc resources at scale

+Sometimes there is a need to create ESU liceses per environment or even per server.
+This can be a daunting task and therefore I created this script to aid you.

 You could have simple mapping CSV file like this: